What are Local Rules?

 After a student applies for graduation, the skills department will audit the transcript of all applicants to ensure graduates are Skills Certified.
 Students will receive an email stating whether they are Skills Certified or deficient in Skills credit.

 - Rule 7.2 Skills Award

-The student who at the time of graduation has taken the most Skills courses shall receive the honor of the Skills Award reflecting dedication to practical training and experiential learning.
+The student who at the time of graduation has earned the most skills credits shall receive the honor of the Skills Award reflecting dedication to practical training and experiential learning.
 The student shall receive a certificate reflecting the honor and may include the honor on their résumé.